PatrykJamroz/video-app/README.md

 * Bootstrap

 ### TO-DOs
-App has been written in js before I got first job as frontend dev.
-After that I re-wrote it to typesciprt, added eslint and did refactor work.
+App has been written in js before I got first job.
+After that I converted it to typescript, added eslint and did refactor work.
-Currenly I'm focused on my frontend job so I have little time to be active here on github.
+Currenly I'm focused on my job so I have little time to be active here on github.
 In the future I will try to implement following:
 * Errors handling
 * Loading states